Blushi23/BEEZ/README.md

-BEEZ is a business card site where users can find all kinds of businesses and add them to their favorites.
-The site allows businesses to create, edit, and delete their own cards, providing a convenient way for them to showcase their products and services to potential customers.
+<p>BEEZ is a business card site where users can find all kinds of businesses and add them to their favorites. <br> The site allows businesses to create, edit, and delete their own cards, providing a convenient way for them to showcase their products and services to potential customers.</p>

-In addition to the standard user and business user features, BEEZ also includes an admin user role that allows for greater control over the site’s content.
-Admin users have the ability to manage all registered users and perform CRUD (Create, Read, Update, Delete) functions for all cards on the site.
+<p>In addition to the standard user and business user features, BEEZ also includes an admin user role that allows for greater control over the site’s content.
+Admin users have the ability to manage all registered users and perform CRUD (Create, Read, Update, Delete) functions for all cards on the site.</p>

-With its user-friendly interface and powerful features, BEEZ makes it easy for users to discover new businesses and for businesses to connect with potential customers.
-Whether you’re a user looking for new products and services or a business owner looking to expand your reach, BEEZ has something for everyone.
+<p>With its user-friendly interface and powerful features, BEEZ makes it easy for users to discover new businesses and for businesses to connect with potential customers.
+Whether you’re a user looking for new products and services or a business owner looking to expand your reach, BEEZ has something for everyone.</p>

 <h3>Features</h3>
-Find Businesses: Browse through a wide selection of business cards to discover new products and services.
+<li>Find Businesses: Browse through a wide selection of business cards to discover new products and services.</li>
-Add to Favorites: Keep track of your favorite businesses by adding their cards to your favorites list.
+<li>Add to Favorites: Keep track of your favorite businesses by adding their cards to your favorites list.</li>
-Manage Cards: Businesses can create, edit, and delete their own cards to showcase their products and services.
+<li>Manage Cards: Businesses can create, edit, and delete their own cards to showcase their products and services.</li>
-Admin Control: Admin users have the ability to manage all registered users and perform CRUD functions for all cards on the site.
+<li>Admin Control: Admin users have the ability to manage all registered users and perform CRUD functions for all cards on the site.</li>

 <h3>Getting Started</h3>
-To get started with BEEZ, simply create an account and start browsing through the available business cards and save your favorites.
-If you’re a business owner, you can create your own card to showcase your products and services to potential customers.
+<p>To get started with BEEZ, simply create an account and start browsing through the available business cards and save your favorites.
+If you’re a business owner, you can create your own card to showcase your products and services to potential customers.</p>

-We hope you enjoy using BEEZ and discovering new businesses!
-If you have any questions or feedback, please don’t hesitate to get in touch with us.
+<p>We hope you enjoy using BEEZ and discovering new businesses!
+If you have any questions or feedback, please don’t hesitate to get in touch with us.</p>

 <h3>REACT set up</h3>